YKH2020/project-3-bent/README.md

 We saved the trained model as traditional_ml_model.npz for downstream test and inference.

 ## Deep Learning
+We implemented a custom autoencoder that took our dense sub matrix of jokes, where all users in the dataset had 10 jokes associated with them.
+The final layer uses tanh to further squash the latent space after dimensionality reduction in the hidden layers.
+The model recommends the best joke for a given user based on the accuracy of the user's jokes' reconstructions after the decoder output.
+The joke with the lowest loss in the test set is chosen as the best joke for our user.

 ## Eval
 The naive approach had an accuracy of .422.

 The traditional ml approach (matrix factorization) had an accuracy of .403.

+The deep learning ml approach (custom autoencoder) had an accuracy of .401.

+Despite using a supposedly dense subset of the total sparse dataset, we ran into overfitting issues with our results.
+In truth, it was particularly difficult to manage the number of holdouts for our dataset, as having fewer holdouts meant that fewer test points were evaluated, which would lead to randomness.
+Having too many holdouts would in theory minimize this, but it meant that there was far less data to learn from.
+However, the results were certainly more stable (albeit low) with no data leakage.

 ## Demo